filedesless/HashChecker/README.md

 HashChecker is a C# .Net software with the purpose of computing checksums for messages or files in the intent of verifying their integrity.

 * Make sure file was downloaded without errors
-* Make sure file is what the uploader has signed
+* Help proving file wasn't tampered
-* Does not prove the file's security, just that it hasn't been changed
+* Does not prove the file's security, neither publisher's authenticity, just that the file hasn't been changed

 Official GitHub webpage at:
 http://aiglebleu.github.io/HashChecker